iter8-tools/iter8/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-### Description
+### Issue resolved/partially addressed by this PR
-Please describe your pull request, specifically, the issue which this PR is intended to resolve.
+Please describe your pull request, specifically, the issue which this PR is intended to resolve or partially address.

 ### Testing
 - [ ] Does this PR fix a bug?
 How is the bug covered by new test(s)?